 No Expansion Port?
 Third-Party Alternatives Via USB

 , two of which connect via USB, and one super-deluxe model with both digital audio and DVI digital video that connects via the ExpressCard slot found on new models.
 For a sampling of productcs from other vendors, see About.com's Mobile Peripherals roundup of docking stations.

 for selected HP and Compaq notebook computers.

-Dell's port replicators and docking stations (along with a smattering of third-party products) can be seen here.
+Dell's port replicators and docking stations (along with a smattering of third-party products) can be seen here

-Gateway's port replicators (and some third-party products) are available here.
+Gateway's port replicators (and some third-party products) are available here